onzfonz/comp227/src/content/4/en/part4d.md

 #### 4.22*:  bloglist expansion, step10

 Both the new blog creation and blog deletion need to find out the identity of the user who is doing the operation.
-The middleware *tokenExtractor* that we did in exercise 4.20 helps but still both the handlers of <i>post</i> and <i>delete</i> operations need to find out who the user holding a specific token is.
+The middleware `tokenExtractor` that we did in exercise 4.20 helps but still both the handlers of *post* and *delete* operations need to find out who the user holding a specific token is.

-Now create a new middleware *userExtractor*, that finds out the user and sets it to the request object.
+Now create a new middleware `userExtractor`, that finds out the user and sets it to the request object.
-When you register the middleware in <i>app.js</i>
+When you register the middleware in *app.js*

 ```js
 app.use(middleware.userExtractor)
 ```

-the user will be set in the field *request.user*:
+the user will be set in the field `request.user`:

 ```js
 blogsRouter.post('/', async (request, response) => {